-What Can a Handyman Do in Rogers, Arkansas?
+What Can a Handyman Do Without a License in Rogers, Arkansas?

 Rogers is in Benton County, Arkansas.
 For most “handyman” type work, Arkansas contractor licensing generally kicks in when the total project cost (labor + materials) is at/above the state threshold; below that, you may be exempt from the state contractor license but you still must follow permit rules and you cannot perform regulated trades (electrical/plumbing/HVAC) without the proper trade license.
 Rogers typically requires a city business/privilege license to legally operate inside city limits even if you’re exempt from state contractor licensing.